IBM-Cloud/docs-services/services/Plaid/index.md

 - For non-copyable output snippet, include {: screen} following the last set of backticks.
  -->

-1. Step 1.
-Review our comprehensive [Documentation](https://plaid.com/docs/api/){:new_window} and [Quickstart guide](https://plaid.com/docs/quickstart/){:new_window} -- designed to make it as easy as possible to get up-and-running with Plaid.
+1. Review our comprehensive [Documentation](https://plaid.com/docs/api/){:new_window} and [Quickstart guide](https://plaid.com/docs/quickstart/){:new_window} -- designed to make it as easy as possible to get up-and-running with Plaid.
-2. Step 2.
-Integrate with Plaid Link, a drop-in module that provides a secure, elegant authentication flow for each financial institution that Plaid supports.
+2. Integrate with Plaid Link, a drop-in module that provides a secure, elegant authentication flow for each financial institution that Plaid supports.
-3. Step 3.
-For the best experience, copy your Plaid API keys from the Plaid Dashboard into the Bluemix Developer portal (note: never share your Plaid API keys outside of the Bluemix Developer portal!).
+3. For the best experience, copy your Plaid API keys from the Plaid Dashboard into the Bluemix Developer portal (note: never share your Plaid API keys outside of the Bluemix Developer portal!).
-4. Step 4.
-Start using Plaid!
+4. Start using Plaid!

 Note that Plaid is free for the first 100 users.
 Once you reach 100 users, you'll need to request Production access in the Plaid dashboard.